|Home > Astronomy > Jacobus Kapteyn Telescope|

 Jacobus Kapteyn Telescope

-As of 15 Jan 2014 the JKT is owned by the Instituto de Astrofísica de Canarias (IAC).
-The JKT is operated by the Southeastern Association for Research in Astronomy (SARA) under agreement with IAC
+As of 15 Jan 2014 the JKT is owned by the Instituto de Astrofísica de Canarias (IAC), and is operated by the Southeastern Association for Research in Astronomy (SARA) under agreement with IAC.
+The JKT resumed operations as a robotic telescope in October 2015.
+More information can be found in an IAC press release and this paper.

 The Jacobus Kapteyn Telescope (JKT) has a parabolic primary mirror of diameter 1.0 m, and two interchangeable secondary mirrors.
 The telescope is usually fitted with the hyperboloid secondary mirror, which gives a conventional f/15 Cassegrain focus.
 The alternative f/8.06 Harmer-Wynne system uses a spherical secondary and a doublet corrector to give a field of 90 arcmin diameter for photographic astrometry over a wide field.